oliver-byler/raws/README.md

 Raws ec2
 ----------------------------

-The Raws ec2 service acts as a wrapper around the AWS SDK for EC2, allowing for customization and additional functionality.
+The Raws ec2 service acts as a wrapper around the AWS SDK for EC2, allowing for customization and extended functionality.

 The `list` subcommand (which is the only subcommand instantiated) is used to demostrate the flexibility and customization capable with an architecture such as this.